luanperosa/origamid-countdown/README.md

 ### Targets

-- [ ] - Refactoring functions and parameters to Classes and Methotds
+- [ ] Learn how to refactor functions and parameters to Classes and Methotds

 ### How can see the result of this code?
 Just click bollow and open console of Browers